-If you think an email is a phishing attack, click the More dropdown in the email and select Report Phishing, so someone can investigate.
+If you think an email is a phish, click the More dropdown in the email and select Report Phishing, so someone can investigate.

 Unfortunately, CSUMB is not exempt from these attempts to glean personal information.
 Remember that any official communications from the university will always come from a "@csumb.edu" email address.
 If you receive emails from the university that are NOT from a csumb.edu email address do not click on any links and do not respond to provide them with any personal information.

 NOTE: On the rare occasion you do receive an email that looks like a phishing attack from a @csumb.edu email address, keep in mind Information Technology will never ask for your personal information via an email.